Skip to Main Content

 Morning:

-After checking-out of our hotel we will begin our half-day journey through Tokyo's cultural heart with our local expert, Today we will visit two iconic landmarks: Meiji Jingu Shrine and Zojoji Temple.
-Immerse yourself in the spiritual serenity of Meiji Jingu Shrine, nestled within a lush forest sanctuary.
-Discover the shrine's deep historical significance as you learn about the revered Emperor Meiji and Empress Shoken, and engage in traditional Shinto practices, enriching your understanding of Japan's ancient customs.
-Next, venture to Zojoji Temple, a splendid Buddhist sanctuary set against Tokyo's modern skyline.
-Marvel at the temple's architectural grandeur and explore its intricate designs, capturing breathtaking photos against the backdrop of Tokyo Tower.
-After our Field Trip, we will ride to port in Tokyo and board the ship.
+After checking-out of our hotel we will begin our half-day journey through Tokyo's cultural heart with our local expert, Today we will visit the iconic landmark: Meiji Jingu Shrine.
+Immerse in the spiritual serenity of Meiji Jingu Shrine, nestled within a lush forest sanctuary.
+Discover the shrine's deep historical significance as we learn about the revered Emperor Meiji and Empress Shoken, and engage in traditional Shinto practices, enriching your understanding of Japan's ancient customs.

 Lunch: